starship/starship/docs/fr-FR/config/README.md

 ## Ruby

-Par défaut, le module `ruby` affiche la version actuellement installée de [Ruby](https://www.ruby-lang.org/).
-Le module est affiché si l'une de ces conditions est remplie :
+By default the `ruby` module shows the currently installed version of [Ruby](https://www.ruby-lang.org/).
+The module will be shown if any of the following conditions are met:

 - Le répertoire courant contient un fichier `Gemfile`
 - Le répertoire courant contient un fichier `.ruby-version`